-Accounting profession is provincially regulated in Canada and the professional interest at the Federal level is represented by CPA Canada.
-Every province has its own set of rules which are regulated by provincial Accounting Boards/councils.
-CPA Ontario is the largest provincial body of Canada and Toronto Region falls within CPA Ontario.
+The accounting profession is provincially regulated in Canada, and the professional interest at the Federal level is represented by CPA Canada.
+Every province has its own set of rules, which are regulated by provincial Accounting Boards/councils.
+CPA Ontario is the largest provincial body of Canada, and the Toronto Region falls within CPA Ontario.